On this page

 Although there’s still room for improvement, some funds are actively embracing the new regime so their members can finally see exactly what assets their fund has purchased with their retirement savings.

 Why knowing more about your super fund’s investments matters

 Many super fund members are interested in seeing what assets their super fund invests in – it’s their money after all.

-According to the government, the reforms will encourage super fund members to get more involved in saving for their retirement, with better disclosure increasing the “amount and quality of information available to superannuation fund members, employers and other stakeholders”.
+This growing interest is in line with the government’s aims for the new regulations, which were designed to encourage super fund members to get more involved in saving for their retirement, with better disclosure increasing the “amount and quality of information available to superannuation fund members, employers and other stakeholders”.

-Improved disclosure of super funds’ investments will also allow both financial analysts and fund members to better assess the level of investment diversification and risk inherent in the way a super fund has constructed its investment portfolio.
+Improved disclosure of super funds’ investment assets is also designed to allow financial analysts and fund members to better assess the level of investment diversification and risk inherent in the way their super fund has constructed its investment portfolio.

-Fund members concerned about carbon reduction, for example, will be able to see if their fund invests in companies that fail to take account of this issue in its business activities.
-For more information, read SuperGuide article Super investing: How to choose a responsible investment option.
+If you’re concerned about particular social, environmental and governance issues, the new disclosure regime should provide more detailed information about your fund’s investment portfolio.
+Fund members concerned about carbon reduction, for example, will be able to assess if their super fund invests in companies that fail to take account of this issue in their business activities.

-The new rules require each fund to disclose sufficient information to identify:
+The rules require a fund to disclose sufficient information to identify: